 Sharing Yankee baseball with my son was what mattered, and I posted this entry in my website:

 THE NEW YORK YANKEES WON THEIR 27TH WORLD SERIES: Nov 4, 2009 - Michael and I watched the final game in his apartment.
-The Yankees beat the Phillies 7-3.
-The Yankees took 4 games to the Phillies' 2.
-Their 27th World Championship was made sweeter by the fact that it came in the first year at the new Stadium.
-The Yankees had won the Series in 1923, the first year at the old Stadium.
-Andy Pettitte got his 18th postseason win.
-He is the winningest pitcher in postseason history.
+The Yankees beat the Philadelphia Phillies 7-3.
+The Yankees took four games to the Phillies' two.
+The Yankees' 27th World Championship was made sweeter by the fact that it came in their first year at the new Stadium.
+The Yankees had won the Series in 1923, their first year at the old Stadium.
 Watching the Yankees win with my son was special.
-It brought back memories of watching them win in 1996 with my father.
-As Derek Jeter and the rest of the guys celebrated on the field, I hugged Michael.
-We won!
+It brought back memories of watching them with my father in 1996.
+As the team celebrated on the field, I hugged Michael!
 I felt like we were part of the greatest baseball team in history!
-When Michael walked me to my truck, I told him I loved him and was lucky to have him for a son.
+As Michael walked me to my truck, I told him I loved him and was lucky to have him for a son.

 Who are the New York Yankees?
 Who comprises a baseball club, or a franchise, as it is called?
 It is the organization, the owners.
 Players come and go.
 Dynasties come and go.
 Even owners come and go over the long haul.
 Since 1973, the Steinbrenner family has been the Yankees!